saumyaparikh/SPD/README.md

 # SPD

 Showing Pandemic Data is a Website that shows Live Covid stats of India.
+Used: HTML, CSS, Bootstrap, ReactJS.

 ## [Website](https://showingpandemicdata.herokuapp.com)